lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 # ToDo
-## Nextup:
+## Next Up
 - Set up established tags.
+- Add custom tags

 ## Bug
-- Ah, Ill need to handle subscrption cancellations in a separate field.
+- I'll need to handle subscription cancellations in a separate field.
 Because if the user has cancelled, I still want them to be able to use it until the end of the trial period.
-- Test failed credit card subscriptioms.
+- Test failed credit card subscriptions.
 - Solve the sendgrid issue.

-## Small:
+## Small
-- About page with contact info.
-- Upgrade your account to customize image footer.
-- Best streak

 - Validate username/password when signing up.
-	Add my slugify username vaildation trick from settings to login form.
+	Add my slugify username validation trick from settings to login form.
 - Settings tab should add hashtag to the url to go to the correct tab.
-- Add pointer cursor to the screenshots.
 - learn to do custom emails on vercel domains
 - Remove the ugly gear icon at the bottom, do something else instead.
 Or just add "Post Settings" words to it.
 - Delete post confirmation dialog
 - spinner in post settings, indicate that they have been saved.

-# MVP
+## MVP
 Don't rush to launch:
 - Max out all the minor issues.
 - Maybe do feature parity.